Geography Curriculum Rationale

 In our medium-term plans we set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.
 Each geography lesson will begin by revisiting and consolidating previous learning, ensuring a firm foundation upon which to build.
 To encourage geographical enquiry, we pose a question to investigate or a problem to solve.
 The children must then use their geographical skills and knowledge to find the solution.
 Under skilful guidance, clear explanations, modelling, and scaffolding of learning the children become successful, happy learners.

 We use a variety of ways to find out what the children know.
 All activities are differentiated to suit different abilities and learning styles.
 We encourage the children to talk - in pairs, small groups or through class discussion, to share ideas, experiences or suggestions, and comments are noted.
 The children may record pictorially, with the adult scribing the child’s observations.
 We also collect photographic evidence.
 We revisit previous topics to assess if the children have remembered previous learning some time later.

 We have developed ‘I can . . .’ assessment sheets, with statements taken directly from the National Curriculum Programmes of Study.
-As each unit of work is covered, we consider the related intended learning, recognise children who are working at or beyond the expected level for Year 1, as well as identifying the children who need and who will therefore receive support.
+As each unit of work is covered, we consider the related intended learning, recognise children who are working at or beyond the expected level for their age, as well as identifying the children who need and who will therefore receive support.